mosturia/dotfiles/README.md

 Hywal is a shell script that will set the wallpaper passed in argument.
 It also executes `wal -i <wallpaper path>`, and refreshes the pywal utilities that do not have an autorefresh option.

-It also writes the wallpaper file path to `~/.config/hypr/scripts/current_wal`, for swaylock to use the wallpaper and for it to be kept when restarting Hyprland.
-As such, the wallpaper path must be absolute, which hywal manages by using the `realpath`.
+It also writes the wallpaper file path to `~/.config/hypr/scripts/current_wal`, for swaylock to use the wallpaper and for it to be kept when restarting Hyprland (last part irrelevant with swww).
+As such, the wallpaper path must be absolute, which hywal manages by using `realpath`.

 As mentioned previously, you can use the [rofi-paper](#rofi-paper) script to set a wallpaper.